Same style direction

 Fit check

-Use this workflow when the output needs to be shown to someone else: a buyer, guest, seller, partner, client, contractor, or team.
+Use this when the output needs to be shown to someone else: a buyer, guest, seller, partner, client, contractor, or team.

 Create a small set of staged photos for vacant or hard-to-read listings before a seller meeting, open house, or portal upload.